VenkyHM/Blue-green-Deployment_skill-test2-reattempt/README.md

-# Note : Assignment not started yest , Will finish the task after sometimes please.... allow me 2-3 days of time.
+# Note :Assignemnt work still in progress/ i will remove this line once i am done.
 Please do not grade this.

 # Blue-Green Deployment Project